At a glance

 - Age: Fibrosarcomas are common in older cats.
-The cause has not been established, although cancers more common in older cats.
+The cause has not been established, although cancers are more common in older cats.
 This is usually a single, irregularly shaped mass found on the trunk, legs, and ears.

-- Vaccinations: The use of vaccines is known to cause fibrosarcoma (vaccine induced sarcoma or vaccinosarcoma).
+- Vaccinations: The use of vaccines is known to cause fibrosarcoma (vaccine-induced sarcoma or vaccinosarcoma).
 Most commonly due to rabies and Feline Leukemia vaccines.
 The protocol for vaccinations now is to give the rabies vaccine in the rear right leg and the feline leukemia vaccine in the rear left leg, so if a fibrosarcoma does develop, the affected limb can be amputated.
 The prevalence of VAS is 1:1000 – 1:10 000 for FeLV and rabies.
 These types of fibrosarcomas are commonly more aggressive.
-The cause of VAS is believed to be the adjuvant within the vaccination, this is a substance (usually aluminium) which keeps the killed virus in the localised area for a period of time in order to give the body the chance to stimulate an immune response.
+The cause of VAS is believed to be the adjuvant within the vaccination, this is a substance (usually aluminium) that keeps the killed virus in the localised area for a period of time to give the body the chance to stimulate an immune response.
 This can result in localised inflammation, and possibly the formation of a fibrosarcoma.

-- Feline Leukemia Virus: A mutant form of FeLV (feline sarcoma virus) also causes fibrosarcoma.
+- Feline leukemia virus: A mutant form of FeLV (feline sarcoma virus) also causes fibrosarcoma.
 This occurs in younger cats as multiple tumour masses.
 Cats under four are usually affected.

 Fibrosarcomas are most commonly located on the trunk, neck, legs, ears and oral cavity.
 Symptoms can vary depending on the location of the tumour but may include: